 But most importantly of all

-Here are some more facts from 1936 that you could use to customize your poster
+Here are some more great events from 1944 that you could use to customize your poster:

-- The New York Yankees won the World Series
+- St. Louis Cardinals won the World Series

 Printing Your Poster